 PALERMO, VILLA IGIEA

-In Palermo you will choose among some brand new boutique hotels in the historic centre or opt for Palermo's Art Nouveau grand dame, Villa Igiea, which is reopening its door as a Rocco Forte property.
+In Palermo you will choose among some brand new boutique hotels in the historic centre or opt for Palermo's Art Nouveau grand dame, Villa Igiea, which is reopening its doors as a Rocco Forte property.

 About ISLAND HOLIDAYS Way of Travel